alixaprodev/crm/README.md

-# full-stack-dev
+# fcrm application

-Learning Material Python-Django-React
-working on crm application
+this is just a simple crm.
+Reviing some concpets of django